Robert Kipniss

 Robert Kipniss (born Brooklyn, New York, February 1, 1931) is an American painter and printmaker.
 His mature paintings, lithographs, mezzotints, and drypoints share stylistic characteristics and subject matter and typically depict trees seen close up or at varying distances in fields.
 Other works show one or more houses in a landscape or town setting.
 Some are interiors with a view toward a window or with a still life set close to one, frequently with a landscape beyond.
 No human figures are present, and all forms are reduced to essentials.
 The time is often dusk or nighttime.
 Kipniss' use of exceptionally subtle black and white tones or, less often, lightly toned hues creates an overall atmospheric effect.
 His works have been described as conveying solitude and inward experience.
 Kipniss often uses the subject matter of a painting in a lithograph or mezzotint, sometimes with variations.
 His paintings date from the early 1950s.
-His main body of prints are lithographs and mezzotints, the former dating from 1968 into 1990, the latter since 1990.
+His main body of prints are lithographs and mezzotints, the former dating from 1968 into 1994, the latter since 1990.

-Since 1998 Kipniss has lived and maintained a studio on the Hudson River in Westchester County, New York.
-That year he also set up a print studio at his weekend home in northwestern Connecticut.
+From 1998-2024, Kipniss maintained studios on the Hudson River in Westchester County, New York and at his home in northwestern Connecticut.
 He married his second wife, Laurie Lisle, a writer, in 1994.
-He has four children, Max, Ivan, Ruby, and Benjamin, from his first marriage, in 1954, to Jean Prutton.
+He has four children from his first marriage, in 1954, to Jean Prutton.
 They were divorced in 1982.